open-source-uom/myuom/README.md

 #### 3. Extra Customisation

 To get an idea of how customising would look like someone can see how the [University of Western Attica](iam.uniwa.gr) customised it.
-For example, for Universities with multiple buildings(UoM has only one building with multiple sub-buildings), the Map can be configured to be enabled only when the user has selected his department.
+For example, for Universities with multiple buildings(UoM has only one building with multiple sub-buildings so it was not needed for us), the Map can be configured to be enabled only when the user has selected his department.

 If you made it this far, you might be interested in reading the documentation we have carefully crafted for you.
 You can find it in the /docs folder.
 Any comments you have regarding the documentation, submit it as an issue, so we can improve it and make it easier for other people to follow along.